Tarxien Rainbows F.C.

-Tarxien Rainbows Football Club are a football team from Tarxien, a town in southern Malta.
-They currently play in the Maltese Challenge League.
+Tarxien Rainbows Football Club is a professional football club from Tarxien, Malta.
+They have achieved promotion to the Maltese Premier League in 2025.

+History

-The club were founded as Rainbows Tarxien in April 1934, and participated in all the divisions of Maltese football.
+The club was founded as Rainbows Tarxien in April 1934 and participated in all the divisions of Maltese football.
 They have been in the top flight 3 times, with the longest spell starting from the 2008–2009 season.
 The club was promoted to the best division after finishing as champions in the Maltese First Division in 2007–08.
 In 2008–09 the club finished level on points with fellow strugglers Ħamrun Spartans and Msida St. Joseph. Ħamrun had the worst head-to-head record and were relegated, while Tarxien Rainbows managed to avoid relegation with a playoff-win over Msida St. Joseph.
 In 2009–10 the season was different for the Rainbows as they managed to place fifth in the table and proceeded to the semi-finals of both domestic cup competitions that the club played.

 In the 2009–10 season, Tarxien Rainbows placed fifth in the championship pool above rivals Hibernians.
 The team won the derby three times in a row making it a historical season.
 Tarxien went on to reach the semi-final of the F.A.
 Trophy and the 100th Anniversary Cup.

-In the 2010–11 season Tarxien Rainbows finished in fifth place in the championship pool.
+In the 2010–11 season, Tarxien Rainbows finished in fifth place in the championship pool.
 The club ended the First Round in second place.
-In the same season they reached the Semi-final of the U*BET FA Trophy.

-In the 2011–12 season Tarxien Rainbows avoided relegation with a few games remaining before the end of the season.
+In the same season they reached the semi-final of the U*BET FA Trophy.
+In the 2011–12 season, Tarxien Rainbows avoided relegation with a few games remaining before the end of the season.

+Futsal

+Tarxien Rainbows F.C. fielded a futsal team that competed in the Maltese Futsal League until 2019.